The Salty Bible

 Album scoped, single-valued

-Name of the streaming service where the files stored on disk are from. |
+Name of the streaming service or store where the files stored on disk are from.
+Only used for digital releases as tracking this for physical releases is infeasible especially for third-party rips. |

 TITLE |